Sustainability at the heart of Brussels South Charleroi Airport's commitments

 The Airport’s Environmental Policy

-- Reducing its direct CO2 emissions by at least 90% between 2019 and 2030;
+• To reduce its direct emissions by at least 90%;

 Air